Handling Tariffs & Duty on Imported Yachts

 - Duty applies later if the yacht enters U.S. commerce

-- Must comply with regulations in the foreign delivery location
+- Must comply with regulations in the foreign delivery locations

 - Additional planning for insurance coverage abroad